 Its hard-won political stability means Tajikistan is now peaceful for the most part, finally giving this beautiful but impoverished country a chance at growth and prosperity.

-Dushanbe, the capital city, is famous for its Monday market and Soviet-era statues and is a good place to start a trip.
-In the far west of the country, the city of Khorog serves as a gateway to the magnificent Pamirs, perhaps the least-explored mountain range in the world.
-This vast region is difficult to access but rewards its intrepid visitors with splendid Alpine vistas and endless mountaineering opportunities.
+While the capital city of Dushanbe is known for its famous Monday Market and Soviet-era statues, most visitors are drawn to the region because of its natural wonders.
+In the far west, the city of Khorog serves as a gateway to the magnificent Pamirs, probably the least-explored mountain range in the world.
+A vast territory and difficult to access, it still rewards intrepid explorers with astonishing alpine vistas and endless mountaineering opportunities in an unspoilt wilderness.

-Trekkers also come to Tajikistan to traverse the ancient Silk Road routes, and in doing so retrace journeys first taken three millennia ago.
-Also making an appearance on the Tajik highlights reel are the seven Muragazor Lakes which famously change colour throughout the day.
+Among the other highlights of Tajik are the seven Muragazor Lakes which famously change colour throughout the day.
+Trekkers also come to Tajikistan to traverse the ancient Silk Road routes, and in doing so retrace journeys first taken three millennia ago connecting the east and the west.

 Become our Tajikistan Travel Expert